muke101/learnr-solutions/README.md

 12. `Do the above exercise but print out each number besides the ‘fizz’, ‘buzz’, or ‘fizzbuzz’ that was found to be a multiple of 3, 5 or both.`

-13. `Take your list of odd numbers between 1 and 100 from earlier.
-Remove every other element from the list after it has had all the odd numbers added to it. (example: [1,3,5,7] would go to [1,5]).`
+13. `Take your whole list of odd numbers from earlier and remove every element that is a multiple of 5`

 14. `Take this list and print only the first 5 numbers without changing the list (hint: use list slices)`